the-ci-squad/QAProject3/README.md

 #### *Roles/Tasks:*
-Stef - Kubernetes/Docker
+Stef Angelova- Kubernetes/Docker

-Tino - Terraform/Ansible/Docker
+Tino Mushangwe- Terraform/Ansible/Docker

-Benjie - Jenkins/Ansible/Docker
+Benjie Asare- Jenkins/Ansible/Docker

-Harman - SQL/General Assistance/Docker
+Harman Marwaha- SQL/General Assistance/Docker

 #### *Scrum Master*
-Harman
+Harman Marwaha

 #### *Decision-Making*
 During the decision making process was driven by Trainer Jay Grindrod acting as the Product Owner and listening in on Scrums and certain meeting that would coincide with the Product Owners interests.
 Within the team any major decisons would be discussed and the approach would be decided based on which option was deemed most logical.
 These approaches would then be added to the Trello/planning board in order to keep track of the progress being made.